Jefferson–Hemings controversy: Evidence

 In 2000, a statistical analysis of the conception data and Jefferson's residencies concluded it was 99 percent likely that he was the father of her children, and that there was only a 1 percent chance that he was not the father of all her children.
 This analysis, commonly referred to as a Monte Carlo simulation, was done by Fraser D. Neiman, head of archaeology at Monticello.
 In 2001, the Scholars Commission Report of the Thomas Jefferson Heritage Society criticized the study, as they said Neiman had not accounted for the possibility of multiple fathers.

 The Hemings children were named for people in the Randolph-Jefferson family or who were important to Jefferson, rather than for people in the Hemings family.
 When mixed-race children were sired by the master, they were frequently named after people from his family.
-Jefferson gave the Hemings family special treatment: the three boys while young had very light household duties.
+Jefferson gave the Hemings family special treatment: the three boys while young were kept close to their mother, where they had very light household duties.
 At working age, they were each apprenticed to the master carpenter of the estate, the most skilled artisan, who was also their uncle.
 This would provide them with skills to make a good living as free adults.

 According to Annette Gordon-Reed, Thomas Jefferson's treatment of Sally Hemings' children is a good indication that he could have fathered the children.
 Harriet Hemings did not begin working as a weaver until she was fourteen years old.
 Many of Jefferson's slaves would have started at ten.
 Another example is that unlike other slaves, Madison Hemings stated that until they were put to work, they would run errands with Sally.
 This was very uncommon.